slhernandez/WebPrototype/README.md

 1. clone this repo with git: `git clone https://github.com/slhernandez/WebPrototype.git`
 1. go into the directory that was created by git: `cd WebPrototype`
 1. install dependencies with npm: `npm i`
-1. run it: `node server`
+1. run it: `node app.js`
-1. open http://localhost:3000 in a browser
+1. open http://localhost:5001 in a browser

 ![WebPrototype - Boilerplate for creating websites](public/images/WebPrototype.jpg "WebPrototype")